saifmohammednipun/Cricket-Club-Management-System/README.md

 - **Admin Login:** Navigate to the admin login page to access administrative functionalities.
 - **Player Login:** Players can log in to view and update their profiles.
 - **Register New Players:** New players can register using the registration form.
+- **Manage Clubs and Teams:** Admins can manage club and team information.
+- **Schedule Matches:** Admins can schedule upcoming matches.
+- **Record Match Results:** Admins can record the results of completed matches.
+- **Update Player Contracts:** Admins can update player contract details.

 ## Contributing